intel-analytics/ipex-llm/docs/readthedocs/source/doc/Nano/Overview/troubshooting.md

 ### RuntimeError: Check 'false' failed at src/frontends/common/src/frontend.cpp

 You may see this error when you do inference with accelerator=`OpenVINO` in keras.
 It only occurs when you use `intel-tensorflow` >= 2.8 and you forget `source bigdl-nano-init`.
 The way to solve this problem is just `source bigdl-nano-init` or `source bigdl-nano-init -j`.

+### TypeError: deprecated() got an unexpected keyword argument 'name'

+If a version problem caused by too low cryptography version.
+You can fix it by just `pip install cryptography==38.0.0` .